How to become

 Apprenticeship

-You might be able to apply for a Registered Nurse Level 6 Degree Apprenticeship, if you work in a healthcare setting like a hospital.
+You could apply to do a Registered Nurse Level 6 Degree Apprenticeship, if you work in a healthcare setting, like a hospital or clinic.

 The degree apprenticeship takes around 4 years and is a mix of academic study and on-the-job training.